 - The information must not be available to the public;

 - The information must offer real or potential advantages to the business in question;

 - You must be able to prove that you took measures to protect the confidentiality of the information (confidentiality clauses, password protection, restricted access to important information, etc)

 Brief guide on Trade Secrets protection in ASEAN countries:

 In Brunei, trade secrets are not regulated by any specific legislation.
-Provision does however exist in common law as the protection of trade secrets are usually provided for in a contract; for instance a contract of employment will provide that an employee leaving employment is contractually bound to protect the trade secrets of the employer for a specific number of years.
+The provision does however exist in common law as the protection of trade secrets is usually provided for in a contract; for instance, a contract of employment will provide that an employee leaving employment is contractually bound to protect the trade secrets of the employer for a specific number of years.